 We may acquire or invest in businesses or products that we believe could complement or expand our business or otherwise offer growth opportunities.
-For example, we acquired Dimension in November 2017.
+For example, we acquired Dimension in November 2017 and during the third quarter 2019, we entered into an agreement with GeneTx Biotherapeutics LLC (GeneTx) to collaborate on the development of a product for the treatment of Angelman Syndrome which included an exclusive option to acquire GeneTx.
 The pursuit of potential acquisitions or investments may divert the attention of management and may cause us to incur various costs and expenses in identifying, investigating, and pursuing them, whether or not they are consummated.
 We may not be able to identify desirable acquisitions or investments or be successful in completing or realizing anticipated benefits from such transactions.